TommySharpNZ/Ulanzi-TC001-API-Monitor/README.md

 - If content is wider than 32 pixels, it left-aligns
 - Ideal for at-a-glance monitoring

+### Brightness Configuration

+The TC001 offers two brightness control modes to suit different environments and preferences.

+**Auto Brightness Mode (Recommended):**
+- Uses the onboard light sensor (GPIO35) to automatically adjust brightness
+- Adapts in real-time to ambient lighting conditions
+- Brightness ranges:
+  - **Very dark** (sensor 0-100): Brightness 1-5 (very dim for nighttime)
+  - **Dim room** (sensor 100-500): Brightness 5-30 (low for dark rooms)
+  - **Normal indoor** (sensor 500-2000): Brightness 30-120 (comfortable for typical indoor lighting)
+  - **Bright light** (sensor 2000-4095): Brightness 120-255 (high for daylight/bright rooms)
+- Updates every 100ms for smooth transitions
+- Perfect for displays in rooms with varying light throughout the day

+**Manual Brightness Mode:**
+- Fixed brightness level set via slider (1-255)
+- Brightness 1 = barely visible (ideal for very dark rooms)
+- Brightness 40-80 = comfortable for normal indoor use
+- Brightness 150-255 = very bright (for well-lit areas or outdoor use)
+- Useful when consistent brightness is preferred

+**Tip:** Start with auto brightness mode and observe the display throughout the day.
+If you find it too bright or dim at certain times, you can switch to manual mode and set your preferred level.

 ### Testing API Connection

 Before saving, use the **Test Connection** button to verify: